 Interchange fees explained

-- •What is an interchange fee
+- •What are interchange fees?

 - •How interchange works

-- •How are interchange fees calculated?
+- •How are interchange fees determined?

 - •Interchange pricing models